 Bookshare: an Accessible Online Library for Readers with Print Disabilities

 Digital DAISY text, audio & refreshable Braille versions of The Heart of Applebutter Hill are available at: http://www.bookshare.org/browse/book/639304

 The Heart of Applebutter Hill: the Story

-Meanwhile, here’s a “temporary” solution.
-Every page and post now has a link labeled “Accessible Comment Form for Screen Reader Users.”
-It does not link directly to the automated comments system.
-However, it will be sent to me, and I will have it posted on your behalf.
-The URL is: http://donnawhill.com/accessible-comment-form-for-screen-reader-users-3
+Screen reader users, If you have trouble with Word Press’s comment form (labeled on this site “So, What Do You Think?”)
+Here’s an alternative.
+Every page and post has a link labeled “Accessible Comment Form for Screen Reader Users.”
+It will be sent to me, and I will post it on your behalf.
+Check it out at: https://donnawhill.com/accessible-comment-form-for-screen-reader-users-3